andreysaf/PDF-SDK-Evaluation-2021/README.md

 Cons
 - we cannot control or enforce any retention policies on the file
-- if the document has sensitive information, PDF security alone would not be sufficient (PDF encryption, and PDF do not print flags, content copy, extraction)
+- if the document has sensitive information, PDF security alone would not be sufficient (PDF encryption and PDF do not print flags, content copy, extraction)
 - rendering of the content could be different across browsers
 - comments or annotations will not be shown